vuanhle/vuanhle.github.io/index.md

 ![World Action Models Framework](assets/img/wam.png)

-I think a lot about appropriate infrastructure for safe and reliable deployment of self-evolving multimodal AI agents: language and vision-language systems that learn from interaction, use tools, revise plans, coordinate with other systems, and improve over time while remaining constrained, measurable, auditable, and human-governed.
+I think a lot about appropriate theoretical foundations of reliable machine learning for scientific systems: models that respect constraints, physical structure, uncertainty, and downstream scientific validity.
+My work focuses on AI4Science, beginning with protein folding and protein design.

-- **Reliable Agentic Infrastructure.** I investigate how LLM- and multimodal-LLM agents can be deployed with robust control layers for planning, tool use, memory, feedback, delegation, and self-improvement without drifting beyond human-defined objectives, domain constraints, or safety boundaries.
+ - **Theory of Machine Learning.** I study how machine learning models behave when their predictions must satisfy mathematical, physical, or structural constraints.
+My goal is to understand when learning systems remain valid under uncertainty, constraints, and distribution shift.

-- **Assured Decision-Making in Multimodal Systems.** I study calibrated reasoning, constraint-aware planning, uncertainty estimation, faithful explanation, retrieval-augmented decision-making, and human oversight for agents operating over text, vision, structured data, and external tools.
+- **AI for Scientific Modeling.** I develop machine learning methods for scientific problems where structure, geometry, and feasibility are central, especially protein folding and protein design.
+Protein systems are my first testbed for studying how models can reason over sequence, structure, mutations, and constraints.

-- **Agent Safety Evaluation and Deployment Assurance.** I develop benchmarks, protocols, and monitoring methods to distinguish genuine capability gains from unsafe optimization, including reward hacking, benchmark gaming, unsafe tool use, self-modification drift, hidden delegation, and multimodal misinterpretation.
+- **Constrained Generative Models for Science.** I study generative models whose outputs are not only plausible, but also feasible under hard scientific constraints.
+This includes diffusion-based and optimization-guided methods for generating valid scientific structures and candidates.

-Overall, my work aims to build the assurance layer for self-improving multimodal agents: systems that are not only capable, but also deployable, governable, auditable, and accountable in high-stakes domains.
-I look forward to connecting with people working on reliable AI agents, safety infrastructure, and responsible deployment.
+Overall, my work aims to build reliable machine learning foundations for scientific discovery.
+I look forward to connecting with researchers working on the same problems!

 # News